Independence of Paraguay: Revolution of May 25

 A group of officers and politicians, which included captain Pedro Juan Caballero, Fulgencio Yegros, Vicente Ignacio Iturbe, Mauricio Jose Troche, Fernando de la Mora, Juan Valeriano de Zeballos and José Gaspar Rodríguez de Francia forced governor Velasco to agree on the creation of a three-man executive junta.

 As governor Bernardo de Velasco was reluctant to accept the conditions presented by the plotters, additional revolutionary troops came to the square and set up a battery of eight cannons in front of the government house in Asunción; ensign Vicente Ignacio Iturbe brought a new ultimatum, setting a short deadline for response.
 It was already early morning on 15 May 1811.
-As the town garrison assembled, governor Velasco was against any bloodshed, and came to the door to say: "If this is because of authority, I give up the command baton."
+As the town garrison assembled, Governor Velasco hoping to avoid bloodshed, came to the government house's door and said: "If this is because of authority, I give up the command baton."
 This announcement was met with joy by the assembled crowd.
 The flag was raised and a 21-gun salute fired amidst the ringing of church bells (this day is marked as Paraguayan Independence Day).

 On May 17 a public proclamation informed the people that a ruling junta, consisting of governor Velasco, Gaspar Rodriguez de Francia and Spanish-born Army captain Juan Valeriano de Zeballos had been created.
 Fulgencio Yegros reached Asunción only on 21 May 1811.